 It has been nearly 13 years since the release of the Grammy-winning, critically acclaimed O’Brother Where Art Thou original soundtrack produced by T-Bone Burnett.
 It was a soundtrack which had the unique ability of matching flawlessly with the Coen brother’s distinctive take on Homer’s The Odyssey set in 1930’s Mississippi, as well as being a standout folk album all on its own.
 This is why the soundtrack for the next Coen brothers’ film, also produced by Burnett, is gaining more attention than your average film soundtrack.

-As I’ve mentioned, many of the O’Brother soundtracks contributors are relative unknown singer songwriters.
-Perhaps it’s because of the success of that album this time this is not the case.
+As I’ve mentioned, many of the O’Brother soundtracks contributors are relative unknown singer-songwriters.
+Perhaps it’s because of the success of that album that this time they were able to bring in much more established names.
 One of the songs that is a standout on the album is the traditional folk song “Fare Thee Well (Dink’s Song)” featuring Marcus Mumford alongside Isaac, who voices go together with ease.
 Another song that features a famous face, namely Justin Timberlake who plays the part of Jim Berkey in the film, is the tongue-in-cheek novelty song that is performed in the movie called, “Please Mr. Kennedy”.

 The movie has its share of original songs but I believe that it is its new takes on traditional folk songs that are its strength.
 It is a soundtrack that has songs that just can’t help but get lodged in your head and one that makes me very excited to see the movie it is based around.